 Order of Introduction

-A book-by-book record of word, sound and letter(s) introduction, incorporating a tutor comments section.
+A story-by-story record of word, sound and letter(s) introduction, incorporating a tutor comments section.

 Letter for Parents/Carers

-As soon as a child has been taught how to read the first book with automaticity and good expression, an introductory letter can be sent home with this first book to help parents/carers to support their child’s reading.
-Subsequent books can be sent home early in the instruction.
-Parents/Carers should be asked to follow the guidelines at the beginning of each book.
+As soon as a child has been taught how to read the initial story with automaticity and good expression, an introductory letter can be sent home with the first volume to help parents/carers to support their child’s reading.
+Parents/Carers should be asked to follow the guidelines at the beginning of each volume.

-Letter/Sound Flashcards for use before BRI Set 1 books
+Letter/Sound Cards for use before BRI Level 1 stories

-Use before each new book is tackled to familiarise the child with the letter/sounds of the words.
-If there are no Flashcards cards for that book, there will be no new letter/sound correspondences to introduce.
-The Letter/Sound cards can be discontinued quite quickly for most children, but those with Special Needs may benefit from this extra practice.
+Use before each new story is tackled to familiarise the child with the letter/sounds of the words.
+The Letter/Sound Cards can be discontinued quite quickly for most children, but those with Special Needs may benefit from this extra practice.

 Developed by Tom and Hilary Burkard, founders of The Promethean Trust, the Notched Card is an invaluable way of instilling the habit of all-through-the-word reading.